Eigenvalues of Cayley graphs: Introduction

 Let $G$ be a finite undirected graph of order $n$.
 The {\em adjacency matrix} of $G$, denoted by $A(G)$, is the $n \times n$ matrix with rows and columns indexed by the vertices of $G$ such that the $(u, v)$-entry is equal to the number of edges joining $u$ and $v$, with each loop counting as two edges.
-The eigenvalues of $A(G)$ are called the \emph{eigenvalues} of $G$, and the collection of eigenvalues of $G$ with multiplicities is called the \emph{spectrum} of $G$.
+The eigenvalues and eigenvectors (eigenfunctions) of $A(G)$ are called the \emph{eigenvalues} and \emph{eigenvectors} (\emph{eigenfunctions}) of $G$, respectively, and the collection of eigenvalues of $G$ with multiplicities is called the \emph{spectrum} of $G$.
 Since $G$ is undirected, $A(G)$ is a real symmetric matrix and hence the eigenvalues of $G$ are all real numbers.
-If $\lambda_1,\lambda_2,\ldots,\lambda_r$ are distinct eigenvalues of $G$ and $m_1,m_2,\ldots,m_r$ the corresponding multiplicities, then the spectrum of $G$ is denoted by
+If $\lambda_1,\lambda_2,\ldots,\lambda_r$ are the distinct eigenvalues of $G$ and $m_1,m_2,\ldots,m_r$ the corresponding multiplicities, then the spectrum of $G$ is denoted by

 or